We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A 2014 study found it helped regulate menstrual cycles and was an effective treatment option for women with PCOS, though the study was limited by a small number of participants (13).
+Research from 2014 found it helped regulate menstrual cycles and could even be an effective treatment option for women with PCOS, though the study had few participants.

-It has also been shown to significantly reduce menstrual pain and bleeding, and relieve nausea and vomiting associated with primary dysmenorrhea (14).
+It has also been shown to significantly reduce menstrual pain and bleeding, and relieve nausea and vomiting associated with primary dysmenorrhea.

-SUMMARYLow levels of vitamin D may increase your risk for period irregularity.
-Taking a daily vitamin D supplement may help regulate your menstrual cycle.
+Low levels of vitamin D may increase your risk for period irregularity.
+Taking a daily vitamin D supplement can help regulate your menstrual cycle.
 B vitamins may also help reduce PMS and regulate menstrual cycles.

 7. Drink apple cider vinegar daily